 Finally, we discuss a potentially important and impactful intervention called pelvic floor physical therapy.
 This is not a very well known intervention, but many survivors who experience chronic pelvic pain, it can be life changing.
 You can learn more about pelvic floor physical therapy from thee following links:

-For a transcript of this episode click here.
+For a direct download of The Things Left Unsaid, click here.